castle-engine/pascal-language-server/README.md

 ;; Where to write log (contains DebugLog output, allows to debug how everything in pasls behaves).
 ;; By default none.
 filename=/tmp/pasls-log.txt

+[lazarus]
+;; Custom directory with Lazarus config.
+;; It should contain files like environmentoptions.xml, fpcdefines.xml .
+;; See the log output to know if pasls read successfully XML files from there. config=/home/michalis/installed/fpclazarus/current/config_lazarus/

 [castle]
 ;; Castle Game Engine location.